victorBuzdugan/ConsumablesTracker/README.md

 # Admin
 An admin is a user with administrative rights.

-## Authentification
+## Authentication
-Authentification is similar to [user authentification](https://github.com/victorBuzdugan/ConsumablesTracker#authentification) with the following difference: an admin requests registration as a 'normal' user and is given administrative rights by another admin in the `Edit user` page.
+Authentication is similar to [user authentication](https://github.com/victorBuzdugan/ConsumablesTracker#authentication) with the following difference: an admin requests registration as a 'normal' user and is given administrative rights by another admin in the `Edit user` page.

 An admin can also be created by another admin in the `New` -> `User` menu option and checking `Admin` option.